 - Does an annual return have to be filed on an EMI scheme?

 An EMI scheme is a way of rewarding employees of small, usually high-risk, companies, with the option to purchase shares at a price agreed in advance.
-When the value of the company (and so the shares) later increases, they can benefit from exercising and then selling their shares at a profit.
+When the value of the company (and so the shares) later increases, they can benefit from exercising their options and then selling their shares at a profit, with very favourable income tax, NICs and capital gains tax treatment (subject to meeting certain conditions).

 There will be certain requirements before the options can be exercised or sold, such as: